Skiatook Lake: Recreation and Camping

 The shoreline is accentuated by steep bluffs.
 Boating, hiking, swimming, camping, picnicking as well as hunting and fishing are all popular activities at the lake.
 Marina facilities, including boat slip rentals, fuel sales, and cabin rentals, are provided at Crystal Bay Marina and CrossTimbers Marina."

 Sport fishing is very popular and Skiatook Lake has several annual fishing tournaments.
 Largemouth, smallmouth and striped bass, black and white crappie, channel catfish, and several species of sunfish, or lake perch, are plentiful."

 White-tail deer, rabbit, squirrel, opossum, raccoon, quail, dove and many more bird species are plentiful around the lake.
 Bald eagles are commonly observed.
 Coyote, red fox, gray fox and bobcat are also present.

 About 1,800 acres (7.3 km²) of land around the lake have been set aside for public use areas.
 These areas provide roads, parking spaces, boat ramps, nature trails, picnicking and camping sites along with sanitary facilities.
 There are several places open to camping, including Tall Chief Cove, Bull Creek and Twin Points campgrounds.
 Other parks on the lake include Blackdog Park, Osage Park, Quapaw Park, Hominy Landing and Skiatook Point.

 John Zink Boy Scout camp is located along the southern shores of Skiatook Lake.

 Events

 There are several annual events held on Skiatook Lake, including many fishing tournaments.
 In July, the annual "Fantasy in the Sky" celebration is held at the airport (was at Tall Chief Cove), attracting around 35,000 people from all over Oklahoma.
 It features live concerts and fireworks at dusk, set to music.
 The Skiatook Chamber of Commerce also sponsors many events on the lake.

 Wildlife Management Area

 The Skiatook Wildlife Management Area (WMA) encompasses about 5000 acres of land around the upper end of the lake, including about 1800 acres of water.
-The WMA is administered by the Oklahoma Department of Wildlife Management.
+The WMA is administered by the Oklahoma Department of Wildlife Conservation.